-The recent pandemic had forced many companies’ hand in switching their operations from office based to that of remote working very quickly.
+The Covid pandemic forced many companies to switch their operations from office based to hybrid or fully remote working very quickly.

 As we have moved away from the different lockdown measures put in place by the government and slowly returned to ‘normal’, familiarity in operating in this way (and its popularity) has hastened what was originally a more gradual move towards employees working remotely more often.

 Hybrid working is a term that essentially means workers will divide their time between an office environment and working from their own home or somewhere else remotely.

 It is a broad umbrella that encapsulates various permutations, differing between company to company and also one employee to another.